N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 Bug Bounty Program – This is a program run by N26 that offers cash incentives to security researches who can inform the company about bugs and security holes so that they can be fixed before they create problems.

-Just for the record, while I was travelling in Sri Lanka my regular Bank of Ireland home bank account got hacked, but my N26 account has remained invulnerable to data thieves to date.
+Just for the record, while I was travelling in Sri Lanka a couple of years ago my domestic Bank of Ireland bank account got hacked, but my N26 account has remained invulnerable to data thieves to date.
 Touch wood.

-I’ve rarely needed to use N26 customer support over the past few years that I’ve been using the standard account for travel, so I don’t have much personal experience with this, and I suppose that’s a good sign.
+I’ve rarely needed to use N26 customer support over the past few years that I’ve been using the standard account for travel, so I don’t have too much personal experience with the bank's customer support, and that's definitely a good sign.

 N26 also has a very helpful support centre with lots of FAQs, tutorials and articles addressing important subjects, where you can find most of the answers you’re looking for.

-The customer service could certainly be improved by making it 24/7, and adding a hotline for when your N26 Mastercard is lost or stolen would also be very useful, but overall, it seems the customer service is decent enough.
+The in-app live chat service could be improved by making it 24/7, and adding a hotline for when your N26 Mastercard is lost or stolen would also be very useful, but overall, I think they're doing a great job when it comes to customer service.

 This whole mobile banking concept sure sounds really convenient and progressive but surely there must be a major catch somewhere?